Effective October 1, 2018 | Last Update November 6, 2023

 - Customer Support: to diagnose and repair technical issues and provide other customer care and support services.

-- Security, Safety, and Dispute Resolution: to protect the security and safety of our Services and our customers, to detect and prevent fraud, to resolve disputes, and to enforce our agreements.
+- Security, Safety, and Dispute Resolution: to protect the security and safety of our Website and/or Services and our customers, to detect and prevent fraud, to resolve disputes, and to enforce our agreements.

 - Providing the Services: to carry out your transactions with us and to provide our Services to you, such as the account administration, authorization, and audit tools provided within our Services.